DimaSheiko/apep-docs/docs/framework/conditions/heal.md

 >
 > _`health.predicted || healthp`_

--   This condition return the predicted health percentage of the specified unit.
+-   This condition returns the predicted health percentage of the specified unit.

 #### Parameters